BriskenFinancials/use-case-template/cards/UC10000426-S-04-move-configurations-to-production-and-execute-first-live-payment-run.md

 # Move configurations to production and execute first live payment run

 Migrate all validated configurations from the test environment to the production environment.
 Verify that all integrations with the customers banks and third-party systems are functioning correctly in the production setup.
-This enables: You will be able to confidently Migrate all validated configurations from the test environment to the production environment
+You will be able to confidently Migrate all validated configurations from the test environment to the production environment

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-S-04-top.png)